NeilSarpey/wpSnippetsForSublime/README.md

 ## Functions

+For functions without parameters, use the snippet [function_name].
+If you prefer the functions with parameters, use the snippet [function_name].params.

-### functions "the_"
+### Functions "the_"

-All Snippets for functions which are beginning by "the_" can be triggered with "the"
+All Snippets for functions which are beginning with "the_" (the_title, the_content...), can be triggered with the term "the".